-Such remuneration is determined in accordance with the remuneration policy for directors, statutory executives auditors and with strategic responsibilities, prepared by the board of directors through a transparent procedure and submitted to the shareholders' meeting for approval.
-The remuneration policy for 2021 is functional to the pursuit of the Company's sustainable success and takes into account the need to attract, retain and motivate people with the skills and professionalism required by their role in the same Company.
-For the contents of such policy, please refer to the first section of the report on the remuneration policy for 2021 and compensations paid in 2020, available to the public at the Company's registered office and on the Company's website.
+Such remuneration is determined in accordance with the remuneration policy for directors, statutory auditors and executives with strategic responsibilities, prepared by the board of directors through a transparent procedure and submitted to the shareholders' meeting for approval.
+The remuneration policy for 2022 is functional to the pursuit of the Company's Sustainable Success and takes into account the need to attract, retain and motivate people with the skills and professionalism required by their role in the same Company.
+For the contents of such policy, please refer to the first section of the report on the remuneration policy for 2022 and compensations paid in 2021, available to the public at the Company's registered office and on the Company's website.

-For a detailed description of the structure and of the amount of the remuneration due to directors for 2021 financial year, please see the second section of the report on the remuneration policy for 2022 and compensations paid in 2021, made available to the public at the Company's registered office and on the Company's website, in compliance with the applicable law.
+For a detailed description of the structure and of the amount of the remuneration due to directors for 2022 financial year, please see the second section of the report on the remuneration policy for 2023 and compensations paid in 2022, made available to the public at the Company's registered office and on the Company's website, in compliance with the applicable law.